Mike Yastrzemski Player Props: Giants vs. Tigers

 Mike Yastrzemski At The Plate

-- In 66.7% of his games this year (eight of 12), Yastrzemski has picked up at least one hit, and in three of those games (25.0%) he recorded more than one.
+- Yastrzemski has picked up a hit in 69.2% of his 13 games this year, with more than one hit in 30.8% of them.

-- He has hit a long ball in two of 12 games played this season, and in 4.3% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

-- In three games this season (25.0%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.
+- In three games this year (23.1%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.